fmstam/SHEBA/Readme.md

 I used this package in some of my applications and publications, I found it myself very helpful, I could not not maintain it since I have switched to python where it already has very nice packages, but for any Java application this can be helpful to build a core package.

-> It has some examples on how to use and create a plugin, pipleline, or evern filters.
+> It has some examples on how to use and create a plugin, pipleline, or even filters.